Financial Samurai

 And it is this confidence that has fortified me to take big risks in my career, in my investments, and in our online business.
 It’s scary to take risks and fall flat on your face.
 However, the more you’ve been beaten up and rejected, the less scared you will feel.

-Without this energy, I would not have been able to regularly get up by 5am for the past two years to work on Financial Samurai for three hours to then get to work as a dad.
-Instead, I would have probably slept in until 7am because taking care of a toddler is exhausting.
+Without this energy, I would not have been able to regularly get up by 5 am since 2017 to work on Financial Samurai for three hours to then get to work as a dad for the rest of the day.
+Instead, I would have probably slept in until 7am because taking care of kids is exhausting.

 Hardship makes us better appreciate the good times.